Mitsubishi Motors Announces Temporary Production Suspension at a Plant in Japan

-TOKYO, Mar 27, 2020 - (JCN Newswire) - Mitsubishi Motors Corporation will temporarily suspend production at the following production line considering the impact on the parts supply chain due to the global expansion of COVID-19 coronavirus.
+TOKYO, Apr 2, 2020 - (JCN Newswire) - Mitsubishi Motors Corporation will temporarily suspend production at the following production line at Japan plant considering global market decline due to the global expansion of COVID-19 coronavirus.

-First production line (for Keicar) at Mizushima Plant (Okayama, Japan): From March 27th to April 10th
+- 2nd production line (for registered vehicle) at Mizushima Plant (Okayama, Japan): From April 6th to April 23th

 Source: Mitsubishi Motors